christina-cook/quoted/README.md

 ## Agile Workflow
 An agile workflow was used while developing this app by utiilizing the Kanban board on Github Projects.

-Close to 30 tickets (user stories, bugs, new features, testing tickets) were converted into issues and tracked throughout the 6 day sprint.
+More than 30 tickets (user stories, bugs, new features, testing tickets) were converted into issues and tracked throughout the 6 day sprint.
 Detailed iterations and milestones were created to set and track goals.

 The see the process, check out the project board [here](https://github.com/christina-cook/quoted/projects/1).